jarvisar/senior-design/README.md

 #### Understanding the Results

-The results returned from the search will include columns with information such as the exoplanet's name, host name, discovery method, discovery year, discovery facility, and academic reference.
+The results returned from the search will include columns with information such as the exoplanet's name, host name, discovery details, and academic reference.

 * The orbital period column is the time (in days) for exoplanet to orbit host star
 * The radius column is measured in units of radius of the Earth (ER)